louiscl/Parallel_covid_data_analysis/README.md

 ### 2) Run the program

 The command line application takes four arguments:<br/>
-threads = the number of threads (i.e., goroutines to spawn) zipcode = a possible Chicago zipcode month = the month to display for that zipcode year = the year to display for that zipcode
+threads = the number of threads (i.e., goroutines to spawn)<br/>
+zipcode = a possible Chicago zipcode<br/>
+month = the month to display for that zipcode<br/>
+year = the year to display for that zipcode<br/>

-Within the "covid" directory, run go run bounded.go worker.go covid.go <threads> <zipcode> <month> <year>
+Within the "covid" directory, run go run bounded.go worker.go covid.go threads zipcode month year e.g. go run bounded.go worker.go covid.go 2 60603 5 2020